adrianmcardwell/week-1/mario-more/readme.md

  ###  ###
 ####  ####
 ```
 And let’s allow the user to decide just how tall the pyramids should be by first prompting them for a positive int between, say, 1 and 8, inclusive.

-Examples
+Examples:

 Here’s how the program might work if the user inputs 8 when prompted:
 ```